semuconsulting/PyMandel/README.md

 * Right-clicking anywhere in the plot area will centre the image at that point using the currently specified zoom level.

-* **NB:** Alt-L or Ctrl-L & Left-click in Mandelbrot mode will automatically switch to Julia mode and plot the Julia Set corresponding to the cx, cy offset at the cursor location.
+* **NB:** Pressing Alt-L (left-hand Alt key) or Ctrl-L (left-hand Ctrl key) while left-clicking in Mandelbrot mode will automatically switch to Julia mode and plot the Julia Set corresponding to the cx, cy offset at the cursor location.
 Useful points of interest can be found anywhere around the perimeter of the Mandelbrot set.

 * Pressing the Left &#9664; or Right &#9654; arrow keys in Julia mode will rotate the Julia Set clockwise or anti-clockwise about its origin (*the SPIN animation function does this automatically*).